2020 US Open – Men's singles

 Dominic Thiem defeated Alexander Zverev in the final, 2–6, 4–6, 6–4, 6–3, 7–6^{(8–6)} to win the men's singles tennis title at the 2020 US Open.
 It was his first and only major title, following three previous runner-up finishes.
 Thiem was the first man to come back from two sets down in a US Open final in the Open Era, the first to do so overall since 1949, and the first to do so in any major final since Gastón Gaudio at the 2004 French Open.
 Both players served for the championship in the final set (Zverev at 5–3 and Thiem at 6–5), but both were broken at 30.
 This was the first time that the US Open title was decided by a fifth set tie-break, 50 years after the rule was introduced in 1970.

-Thiem's victory made him the first Austrian to win a singles major since Thomas Muster at the 1995 French Open, the first man born in the 1990s to win a singles major, and the first new male major singles champion since Marin Čilić won the 2014 US Open.
+Thiem's victory made him the first man born in the 1990s to win a singles major, the first Austrian to win a singles major since Thomas Muster at the 1995 French Open, and the first new male major singles champion since Marin Čilić won the 2014 US Open.
 The gap between Čilić and Thiem's titles was the longest between two new major singles champions in the history of men's tennis, surpassing the previous longest gap between Juan Martín del Potro and Andy Murray respectively at the 2009 and 2012 editions of the US Open.
 It was also Thiem's 17th and last career ATP Tour title.
 Thiem remains the last player to date with a one-handed backhand to win a major singles title.

-Zverev was the youngest man to reach a major final since Novak Djokovic at the 2010 US Open, and the first German to reach a major final since Rainer Schüttler at the 2003 Australian Open.
+Zverev was the youngest man to reach a major final since Novak Djokovic at the 2010 US Open, the first German to reach a major final since Rainer Schüttler at the 2003 Australian Open and the first German man to contest the US Open final since Michael Stich in 1994.

 This was the first (and thus far only) men's final at any major to be contested by two players born in the 1990s.